What you'll find on this page

 a small titanium implant that is surgically inserted in the bone behind the ear

 an abutment or a magnet that connects the implant to the sound processor

 an external sound processor.

-Together, these parts bypass the section of the ear that isn't working, sending sound vibrations directly through the bone to the hearing organ in the cochlea.
+Together, these parts bypass the section of the ear that isn't working, sending vibrations directly through the bone to the inner ear.

 Please seek advice from your health professional about treatments for hearing loss.
 Outcomes may vary, and your health professional will advise you about the factors which could affect your outcome.
 Always read the instructions for use.
 Not all products are available in all countries.
 Please contact your local Cochlear representative for product information.